anaxite/tgdp-asciidoc-templates/readme/template-readme.md

 # README template

-_{Before using this template, read the accompanying README template guide}._
+> If you need more information about how to fill in this template, read the accompanying [guide](./guide-readme.md).

+> This template includes writing instructions and boilerplate text that you can customize, use as-is, or completely replace with your own text.
+This text is indicated in {curly brackets}.
+Make sure you replace the placeholders with your own text.

 ## {Project} logo and badges